Adding RGraph to your website and creating faster charts

 Browser support for RGraph

 Information about browser support for RGraph.
-For years now browser support for canvas and SVG has been good with the vast majority of both desktop and mobile browsers being able to display them.
+For years now browser support for canvas and SVG has been good with most of both desktop and mobile browsers able to display them.

 HTML5 canvas & Internet Explorer

-Details of MSIE support.
-More modern versions of MSIE have had excellent support for both canvas and SVG, since version 9.
+Details of Internet Explorer support.
+More recent versions of Internet Explorer have had good support for canvas and SVG, since version 9.

 Details of support for other devices.
-Typically the newer a device (eg a phone or tablet) then the more likely it is to have support for the canvas and SVG tags.
-In fact you'll be hard pressed to find a device that doesn't have support these days (2017).
+Typically the newer the device then the more likely it is to have support for the canvas and SVG tags.
+In fact, it will be hard to find a device that doesn't have support these days (2017).

 Creating your charts without a browser